makdoudN/makdoudN.github.io/content/posts/bayesian-ordinal-regression.md

 \mathbb{E}(y)= p =\frac{1}{1+\exp (-\eta)} \quad \text{with} \quad \eta = \sum X_i \omega_i + b
 $$

+**Why this form?**
+We know that $p \in [0,1]$ so we need a function that outputs a value in this range.
+The logistic function is a sigmoid function, that is, it is strictly increasing with values in $(0,1)$.
+So basically, our program will infer $\omega$ that fits the data.
 We can then leverage data to infer $p$ using MLE, MAP, bayesian inference or any approach that fits you.

 As an example: here a code to infer the parameters using MLE approaches: